-- c. ever been declared a non-responsible bidder by any municipality or public agency?
-No If so; identify the project, the owner, the contract amount, the circumstances and the date of all such declarations - d. ever been barred from bidding municipal or public contracts?
-No If so; identify the municipality or public agency, the circumstances, date and term of disbarment for all debarments.
+- c. ever been declared a non-responsible bidder by any mumicipality or public agency?

+If so; identify the project, the owner, the contract amount, the circumstances and the date of all such declarations - d. ever been barred from bidding municipal or public contracts?
-- 6. Has any officer, partner or principal of your firm ever been on officer, partner or principal of some other firm: - a, that failed to complete a construction contract?
 No

+If so; identify the municipality or public agency, the circumstances, date and term of disbarment for all debarments.

+- 6. Has any officer, partner or principal of your firm ever been on officer, partner or principal of some other firm:

-If so, state name of individual and identify the name of firm, the project, the owner, the contract amount, the circumstances and the date of all such failures to complete for all principals of the firm. - b. that has ever been defaulted on a contract?
-No If so, state the name of the individual and identify the name of the firm, the project, the owner, the contract amount, the circumstances and the date of all default actions for all principals of the firm. - c, that has ever been declared a non-responsible bidder by any municipality or public agency?
-NO đ. that has ever been barred from bidding municipal or public contracts?No If so; state the name of the individual and identify the name of the firm, the municipality or public agency, the circumstances, date and term of debarment for all debarments for all principals of the firm.
+- b. that has ever been defaulted on a contract?
+No If so; state the name of the individual and identify the name of the firm, the project, the owner, the contract amount, the circumstances and the date of all default actions for all principals of the firm. - c. that has ever been declared a non-responsible bidder by any municipality or public agency?
+No d. that has ever been barred from bidding municipal or public contracts?
+No If so; state the name of the individual and identify the name of the firm, the municipality or public agency, the circumstances, date and term of debarment for all debarments for all principals of the firm.